RSHP

 Overview

-Crofts Street, Cardiff, is a modular housing project comprising nine two-bedroom townhouses, designed to be carbon positive in operation and built on brownfield land for council rent.
-It is the city’s first modular scheme and was awarded Welsh Government Innovative Housing Funding.
+Crofts Street, Cardiff, is a modular housing project comprising nine two-bedroom council houses, designed to be carbon positive in operation and built on brownfield land.
+It is the city’s first modular scheme delivered by Cardiff Living, which is part of Cardiff Council, as part of the Council’s flagship housing programme to offer around 1,000 homes across the city to tackle the growing demand for housing.

 Concept